 Aggregate functions

-Aggregate functions are used to perform calculations on a set of values and return a single value.
-Aggregate functions ignore NULL values.
+Aggregate functions perform calculations on a set of values and return a single value.
+Aggregate functions ignore null values.
 Aggregate functions are often used with the GROUP BY clause in SELECT statements.

-Analytical functions (also known as window functions in some databases) are similar to aggregate functions.
-Both calculate results based on a set of rows.
-The key difference is that aggregate functions return only one row per group, while analytical functions can return multiple rows per group, with each row representing the result of a window-based logical calculation.
-Analytical functions can significantly optimize queries that involve self-joins.
+Analytic functions (also known as window functions in some databases) are similar to aggregate functions.
+Both calculate values based on a set of rows.
+However, an aggregate function returns only one row per group, while an analytic function can return multiple rows per group.
+Each row in the group is the result of a window-based calculation.
+Analytic functions can significantly optimize queries that require self-joins.

 Table functions

-A table function is a function that generates a set of rows, which can be queried like a database table.
-You can use table functions in the FROM clause of a query.
+A table function generates a set of rows, which can be queried like a database table.
+You can use a table function in the FROM clause of a query.
 Starting from OceanBase Database V4.2.5 BP5, table functions support complex data types.